econ-ark/REMARK/REMARKs/PortfolioChoiceBlogPost/README.md

 ```
 $ cd REMARKs/PortfolioChoiceBlogPost
 ```

-as a sanity check, you can confirm the present working directory using
+As a sanity check, you can confirm the present working directory using

 ```
 $ pwd